 In larger races, like runDisney, there are specific, assigned, and enforced corrals for races.

 26,000 people trying to self-seed would be a hot mess.
-When you registered, you submitted a finish time according to which Disney seeded you and assigned you a corral.
+When you registered, you submitted an estimated finish time which Disney used to seed you and assign you a corral or start group.

 Here are some basic definitions and explanations about corrals.
 This is specific to the half marathon corralling system, but the 5K and 10K races are also corralled.
 They are just a little different (see Corral Assignments).